• Skip to primary navigation

 Seal to form a triangle

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter?
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Filling variations

 This recipe is for cheese and sweetcorn filling, but you could experiment with your own fillings.
-Why not try spinach and feta, or substitute pea and cubed cooked potato for the sweetcorn and onion.
+Why not try spinach and feta, or substitute pea and cubed cooked potato for the sweetcorn and onion?
 You might even like to try this recipe for beef samosas with peas and potatoes for a meatier option.
 And of course, the curried mince from this recipe Vetkoek and Curried Mince would be perfect for making beefy samosas.

 Just bear in mind when making fillings for samosas that the ingredients should be as finely chopped as possible so that you can easily fill the samosas.